Dora-H/the-Dora-Dictionary/README.md

 ## First Level (Enter your action(1.Log_in 2.Sign_up 3.Quit))
 #### 1.Log_in ( if user choose 1)
 Log in (name and password) :
-   - if log in successfully
+   - If log in successfully
    - "Logged in successfully." will inform users
    - Jump to second level.(1.Search English Words.
 2.Search My_Vocabs.
 3.Game of Word Challenge.)
 #### 2.Sign_up ( if user choose 2)